MioJoester/Complex-C/README.md

-# 🚀 LeetCode Easy Solutions in C
+# 🚀 LeetCode  Solutions of Easy level problems in C

 This repository contains my solutions to **LeetCode Easy problems** written in **C**.
 I started this repo to improve my problem-solving skills, sharpen my C fundamentals, and track my progress 🚀.